jemunro/Tidy-nf/README.md

     * Remove names.
 Converts LinkedHashMap to List
     * see `base::uname()`
 * unnest
-    * unnests inner lists
+    * unnests inner lists, provide keys to unnest specific variables
     * see `tidyr::unnest()`
 * full_join
     * joins two 'TidyChannel' by selected variables, missing elements replaced by null
     * see `dplyr::full_join() `
 * left_join
-    * as full join, excluding missing entries from right channel
+    * exclude missing entries from left, replace missing entries from right channel with null
     * see `dplyr::left_join()`
-* left_cross
-    * as left join, but emits all unique rows
 * right_join
-    * as full join, excluding missing entries from left channel
+    * exclude missing entries from right, replace missing entries from left channel with null
-    * see `dplyr::left_join()`
+    * see `dplyr::right_join()`
-* right_cross
-    * as right_join, but emits all unique rows
 * inner_join
-    * as full join, exluding missing entries from left and right channels
+    * excluding missing entries from left and right channels
     * see `dplyr::inner_join()`
 * group_by
     * groups TidyChannel by select variables
     * see `dplyr::group_by()`
 * arrange
-    * sort 'rows' by grouped variables
+    * sort grouped variables
-    * see `dplyr::arrange`
+    * see `dplyr::arrange()`

-* **Note:** unlike dplyr join operations, these only emit the first occurse of the 'by' tuple from the left and right channel.
-This means they will emit as soon as a match is found.
-The cross ops on the other hand will collect the source data into a list and emit with each target data that matches.